prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ### Gaming Build
 ![gaming PC](/img/pc-guide/gaming-pc.jpg){: .img-right .img-small}

 The main things to focus on when building a gaming computer are any parts that may increase your frames per second or enrich your experience in general.
 That could include a lot of separate parts, which is why gaming builds are usually more expensive when compared to other types.
+That's why it's important to [choose the proper CPU for your PC.](/cpu/)

 Your graphics card will be the main factor involved in increasing your FPS in games but don’t forget that having a slow CPU can bring down the performance of your graphics card.
 You also may want solid-state storage to boost your load times.